emicklei/gemini-code-explain/README.md

 After downloading the package sources, I will create an LLM context window with all sources:
 - skipping all *_test.go files
-- stripping the bodies for each declared function found in the remaining *.go files
+- stripping the bodies for each declared function found in the remaining *.go files (less tokens to pay for)
 - asking the LLM model to `describe the design of this Go software` (prompt).

 ## custom prompt